germanivanov0719/germanivanov0719/README.md

 [View in Russian (RU)](README-RU.md)

 > Currently looking for a partner to participate in a team competition with.
-If you are interesed in working with me and also happen to be a student in Moscow — [text](https://t.me/germanivanov0719) or [email](germanivanov0719@gmail.com) me, where we can discuss any details.
+If you are interesed in working with me and also happen to be a student in Moscow — [text](https://t.me/germanivanov0719) or [email](germanivanov0719@gmail.com) me, and then we can discuss any details.

 # About me